Professor

 Biography

 I joined the Department of History at Colorado State University in 1996.
-My teaching repertoire includes courses on ancient, medieval, and modern Middle East history.
+My teaching repertoire includes a range of courses on ancient, medieval, and modern Middle East history with a special emphasis on the history of Judaism, Christianity, and Islam as well as inter-communal relations in the region.
 My research is focused on the history and historiography of the Islamic Near East in the middle ages.
-I am currently the director of the Religious Studies Interdisciplinary Minor.
+I also administer CSU’s Religious Studies Interdisciplinary Minor.

-HIST 432 Sacred History in the Hebrew Bible and New Testament* (Spring 2025)
+HIST 432 Sacred History in the Hebrew Bible and New Testament* (S 2026)

 * Also offered via CSU Online.